Gansu, China

 Mogao caves

 The Buddhist caves at Dunhuang are witness to the import of Buddhism along the Silk Route into China.
 The Mogao grottoes contain 2,300 painted statues and large painted murals.
-They have been protected by desert conditions from harm for centuries.
+The desert conditions have been protected them from harm over many centuries.
 Figures were painted over a period of nearly a thousand years and the depictions give useful insight to changes in sartorial style over the period 4th to 14th centuries.
 Dunhuang was positioned as the last (and first place) in China on the pilgrim and trade route to India.
 The Tang dynasty murals are considered the finest.
 Although depiction of human figures predominate there is, for instance a large, detailed depiction of Wutai Mountain.
 A large hidden storeroom was discovered with heaps of scrolls, paintings and sacred vessels, it is believed they were walled in at the time of the Western Xia conquest.
-When discovered by Europeans in the early 20th century a number of important artifacts were taken away including the Diamond Sutra (the first printed book) which is now held by the British Library, London.
+When discovered by Europeans in the early 20th century a number of important artifacts were taken away including the Diamond Sutra ➚ (the first printed book) which is now held by the British Library, London.

 Other places to visit in Gansu